 * You will depart London on Thursday, April 6, 2017 for Kingston, Jamaica.
 You must depart London and arrive in Kingston on April 6th arriving the day after is not acceptable.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
-That is why we partnered with the Institute of Human Sciences at the University of Oxford, and the University of West Indies School of Nursing, Mona.
+That is why we partnered with the Institute of Human Sciences at the University of Oxford, the School of Health Sciences at City University, and the University of West Indies School of Nursing, Mona, Jamaica.

 All IES Abroad courses are taught by British and international faculty, and are designed to offer you a unique academic experience, combining the traditions of your home campus with the best of the British university system.

-You enroll in 15 credits per semester from the following required and optional program components:
+You enroll in 15 or 16 credits per semester from the following required and optional program components:

 IES Abroad Study London Program Elective Course